East Mountain Rock Climbing

 Weather station 8.1 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for East Mountain:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for East Mountain:

 Featured Route For East Mountain